ading2210/edpuzzle-answers/README.md

 2. Install Python (and optionally MongoDB) for your chosen Linux distro.
 Hosting on Windows should work but it is not supported.
 3. Create a virtual environment by running `python3 -m venv .venv`, and activate it using `.venv/bin/activate`.
 4. Install the needed dependencies by doing `pip3 install --upgrade -r requirements.txt`.
+5. Install NodeJS dependencies by running `npm i`.
+6. Bundle the app JS by running `npm run build` (or `npm run build:prod` to minify it).
-5. Copy `server/config/default.json` to `server/config/config.json`, and fill out the relevant options.
+7. Copy `server/config/default.json` to `server/config/config.json`, and fill out the relevant options.
-6. Run the server using `python3 server/main.py`.
+8. Run the server using `python3 server/main.py`.

 Make sure your web server has a domain and HTTPS support.
 The easiest way to do this is to use Nginx as a reverse proxy and Certbot for HTTPS.

 ### Server Configuration:
- - `discord` - The Discord invite ID visitors will be redirected to when navigating to `/discord`.
  - `dev_mode` - Put Flask in debug mode, which will restart the server whenever a file is modified.
  - `include_traceback` - Enables stack traces in error response.
 This will expose the path of wherever the server's files are located.
  - `behind_proxy` - Tell Flask it is behind a reverse proxy such as Nginx.
 This allows IP rate limits to be enforced.